trimplement was the first company I founded in 2010, together with two amazing colleagues from my then-job.

 Another year later, we incorporated trimplement and sold our first product.

-Today, we’re a team of 15 highly specialized emoney and virtual account management technology experts.
+Today, we’re a team of ~15 highly specialized online payments, emoney and virtual account management technology experts.
 We enable other businesses to launch faster by building upon our products and by consulting them with more than 100 aggregated years of experience in the online payments space.

 I never learned how to run a company and I’ve never been the pick of the bunch.
 However, from all the things that it takes to keep a company afloat for more than eight years, there’s one thing I want to take credit for: it’s for selecting the right employees and building an amazing team.
 Placing bets on the right people, getting them onboard and helping and seeing them grow is one of the most rewarding things about being a founder.
 And while customers and projects come and go, strategies change and pivots happen, this is one of the continuous themes about running a company.